71st Berlin International Film Festival

 The 71st annual Berlin International Film Festival took place from 1 to 5 March 2021 as a virtual festival due to the COVID-19 pandemic.
-An in-person event has also been tentatively scheduled for June, pending the resolution of the COVID-19 issue.

-The Romanian film Bad Luck Banging or Loony Porn directed by Radu Jude won the Golden Bear.
+Romanian film Bad Luck Banging or Loony Porn directed by Radu Jude won the Golden Bear.
 It was the third victory of Romania in the last nine years.

-Jury
+Juries

 Competition

 The following were on the jury for the Berlinale Competition section: